gammapy/enrico/doc/source/setup.rst

    python environment.

-   configobj is used throughout and you really need it, other packages are only used in some parts (e.g. uncertainties to compute the spectrum butterfly or minuit for multiwavelength spectral fitting) and you can use the rest of Enrico without it.
+   configobj is used throughout and you really need it, other packages are optional or come with the ST

    You'll get an `ImportError` with the name of the missing package once you try to use part of the code that relies on that package.